VPNTunnel is part of a company called Edelino Commerce Inc.

 The upload speeds are a little slow, but a download dip of only 9.2% is pretty good!

-Because the next server we connected to got a little ugly.
+Because the next server we connected to was very slow.

 Here’s what the U.S. one looked like: